 Introduction to Hall Effect Sensors

-The working principle of hall effect sensor is very simple.
-It actually consists of a current carrying metal strip when this current carrying metal strip is placed inside any transverse magnetic field then EMF is developed across the edges of this current carrying metal strip.
-The magnitude of this developed EMF is depending upon the density of the flux and mobility of electron.
-This property of this current carrying conductor is called hall effect.
-This hall effect element is typically used for sensing current and magnetic field measurements.
-A hall effect element circuit is shown is figure 2.
+The working principle of this sensor is very simple.
+It actually consists of a current-carrying metal strip.
+When this current-carrying metal strip is inside any transverse magnetic field, it develops EMF across its edges.
+The magnitude of this EMF depends on the density of the flux and the mobility of electrons.
+This property of this current-carrying conductor is called the hall effect.
+This hall effect element is typically useful for sensing current and magnetic field measurements.

 EH = KHIB/t (1)

 Where KH is the hall effect co-efficient, we can obtain this from equation 2.